Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 ## Contributing

 We welcome all contributions!
 That said, this is a Sage Bionetworks owned project, and we use JIRA ([AG](https://sagebionetworks.jira.com/jira/software/c/projects/AG/boards/91)/[IBCDPE](https://sagebionetworks.jira.com/jira/software/c/projects/IBCDPE/boards/189)) to track any bug/feature requests.
+This guide will be more focussed on a Sage Bio employee's development workflow.
 If you are a Sage Bio employee, make sure to assign yourself the JIRA ticket if you decide to work on it.

 ## Coding Style